flabbergast/sha204_playground/arduino/README.md

 Copy the `avr/SHA204` library to your Arduino IDE's `libraries` folder, and copy the sketch `sha204_playground.ino` to your sketchbook.

-Make the modifications to the library file `SHA204/SHA204SWI_hardware_config.h` to match your hardware setup (i.e. to which pin is your ATSHA204 connected to).
+Choose Single-wire (SWI) or I2C (TWI) interface at the beginning of the sketch.
+The SWI will probably need some extra modifications to the library file `SHA204/SHA204SWI_hardware_config.h` to match your hardware setup (i.e.  to which pin is your ATSHA204 connected to).

 Compile and upload the sketch to your Arduino using IDE.
 Open the IDE's Serial Monitor to talk to the Arduino/ATSHA204.